What Is a Shared Psychotic Disorder?

 Partly because shared psychotic disorders are rare, effective treatments are not well-established.
 Usually, treatment involves separating the person who has the shared psychotic disorder from the person who has the psychotic disorder.

-Treatment options for the person with shared psychotic disorder might include the following:
+Treatments for the person with the shared psychotic disorder might include:

-With treatment, a person with shared psychotic disorder has a good chance for recovery.
+But with treatment, a person with a shared psychotic disorder often may have a good chance for recovery.

 No. The key is to diagnose and treat them as soon as possible so they do less damage to the person's life, family, and friendships.